COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Introduction

 \section{Introduction}

-} \IEEEPARstart{C}{OVID19} (\textbf{CO}rona\textbf{VI}rus \textbf{D}isease of 20\textbf{19}), caused by the Severe Acute Respiratory Syndrome (SARS-CoV2) virus, was announced as a global pandemic on February 11, 2020 by the World Health Organisation (WHO).
-It is a new coronavirus but similar to other coronaviruses, including SARS-CoV (severe acute respiratory syndrome coronavirus) and MERS-CoV (Middle East respiratory syndrome coronavirus) which caused disease outbreaks in 2002 and 2012, respectively \cite{world2003summary}, \cite{miyata2012oxidative}.
+} \IEEEPARstart{C}{OVID19} (\textbf{CO}rona \textbf{VI}rus \textbf{D}isease of 20\textbf{19}), caused by the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV2) virus, was declared a global pandemic on February 11, 2020 by the World Health Organisation (WHO).
+It is a new coronavirus but similar to other coronaviruses, including SARS-CoV (severe acute respiratory syndrome coronavirus) and MERS-CoV (Middle East respiratory syndrome coronavirus) which caused disease outbreaks in 2002 and 2012, respectively \cite{world2003summary, miyata2012oxidative}.

-The most common symptoms of COVID-19 are fever, fatigue and a dry cough \cite{wang2020clinical}.
+The most common symptoms of COVID-19 are fever, fatigue and dry coughs \cite{wang2020clinical}.
 Other symptoms include shortness of breath, joint pain, muscle pain, gastrointestinal symptoms and loss of smell or taste \cite{carfi2020persistent}.
-At the time of writing, there are 63 million active cases of COVID-19 globally, and there have been 1.5 million deaths, with the USA reporting the highest number of cases (13.4 million) and deaths (267,306)~\cite{johnCOVID19}.
+At the time of writing, there were 142.1 million active cases of COVID-19 globally, and there had been 3 million deaths, with the USA reporting the highest number of cases (31.7 million) and deaths (567,729)~\cite{johnCOVID19}.
 The scale of the pandemic has caused some health systems to be overrun by the need for testing and the management of cases.

 Several attempts have been made to identify early symptoms of COVID-19 through the use of artificial intelligence applied to images.
-The residual neural network (Resnet50) architecture has been shown to perform better than other pre-trained models such as AlexNet, GoogLeNet, VGG16 in these tasks, For example, COVID-19 was detected from computed tomography (CT) images by using a Resnet50 architecture with a 96.23\% accuracy~\cite{walvekar2020detection}.
+The 50-layer residual neural network (Resnet50) architecture has been shown to perform better than other pre-trained models such as AlexNet, GoogLeNet and VGG16 in these tasks.
+For example, it has been demonstrated that COVID-19 can be detected from computed tomography (CT) images with an accuracy of 96.23\% by using a Resnet50 architecture \cite{walvekar2020detection}.
 The same architecture was shown to detect pneumonia due to COVID-19 with an accuracy of 96.7\%~\cite{sotoudeh2020artificial} and to detect COVID-19 from x-ray images with an accuracy of 96.30\% \cite{yildirim2020deep}.